 “I’ll work everything out.”

 You know the saying about being a little pregnant?
-Well, Danny does not have just a little autism.
-I was concerned that Danny didn’t really know me.
+Well, Dylon does not have just a little autism.
+I was concerned that Dylon didn’t really know me.
 I was concerned that he didn’t really know Ace.
 I was concerned that perhaps I had gotten not just me, but Ace, in over our heads.

 But there was no need for concern.
 My neighbor, like most moms of kids with autism, hides her superhero cape well.
 At 12pm, we were chatting it up in the orthodontist’s office.
 By 3pm THAT DAY, Ace and Danny had met with each other, the track coach, the special ed teacher, and my neighbor.